BurdetteJ/Hydroponics_pH_alerting/README.md

 Once remote access is established, simply run the phpolling.py script with your python installation.
 The user will be asked to provide the following configuration values upon startup:

-**Maximum & Minimum pH**: The constitute the pH boundaries.
+**Maximum & Minimum pH**: These values constitute the high and low pH boundaries.
 The alert condition is any sensor measurement outside the range between these two values.

 **Polling interval**: The amount of time to wait in between getting pH measurements from the sensor.